ridvandemir/ridvandemir/README.md

 ## Objective

-My journey in Navy has led me to develop a passion for cybersecurity.
-And I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or junior SIEM Engineer.
+My journey in Navy has led me to develop a passion for security.
+And I am now eager to transition into cybersecurity field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or junior SIEM Engineer.

 ## Skills